Female Hormone Test (Complete Profile) is for accurately assessing the following six essential hormones:

 If you're a woman with high FSH levels, this may indicate:

-- polycystic ovarian syndrome, which is a condition in which a woman’s hormones are out of balance, causing ovarian cysts
+- Polycystic ovarian syndrome is when a woman's hormones are out of balance, causing ovarian cysts.

-- a chromosomal abnormality, such as Turner’s syndrome that occurs when part or all of one of a woman’s X chromosomes is missing
+- A chromosomal abnormality, such as Turner's syndrome, occurs when part or all of one of a woman's X chromosomes is missing.